CALIPSO: A Differentiable Solver for Trajectory Optimization with Conic and Complementarity Constraints: Related work

 While providing reliable constraint handling for equality and inequality constraints in many scenarios, direct methods lack support for second-order cones \cite{boyd2004convex} and exhibit difficulties handling complementarity constraints \cite{scheel2000mathematical}.
-The exact handling of second-order cones as inequality constraints with NLP solvers results in poor practical performance because the nondifferentiable point of the cone is frequently visited in robotics applications (e.g., an object resting on a surface with zero friction force).
+The exact handling of second-order cones as inequality constraints with these solvers results in poor practical performance because the nondifferentiable point of the cone is frequently visited in robotics applications (e.g., an object resting on a surface with zero friction force).
 Classic reformulations are non-convex and similarly exhibit poor and unreliable convergence \cite{vanderbei1998using}.
-Recently, sequential convexification approaches have been developed that are able to handle second-order cones by iteratively solving convex approximations of the original problem using general-purpose cone solvers \cite{szmuk_successive_2020,bonalli2019gusto}.
+Recently, sequential convexification approaches have been developed that are able to handle second-order cones by iteratively solving convex approximations of the original problem using general-purpose cone solvers \cite{szmuk2020successive,bonalli2019gusto}.

-The complementarity constraints that can arise in robotics problems are generally difficult for NLP solvers to handle because they violate LICQ.
+The complementarity constraints that can arise in robotics problems are generally difficult for solvers to handle because they are non-convex and violate LICQ.
 To overcome this, a number of problem reformulations and constraint relaxation techniques have been proposed and explored for interior-point \cite{biegler2010nonlinear,raghunathan2003mathematical} and augmented Lagrangian \cite{izmailov2012global} methods, but these approaches largely remain \textit{ad hoc} and are unavailable in state-of-the-art solvers for trajectory optimization, which we compare in Table \ref{trajopt_solvers}.